 Most people around the world have a form of the herpes simplex virus (HSV).
 HSV does not always cause symptoms, but get tested for genital herpes if you have symptoms such as itching, swelling, or painful blisters.

 Genital herpes is a sexually transmitted infection (STI).
-This STD causes herpes sores, which are painful blisters (fluid-filled bumps) that can break open and ooze fluid.
-According to the Centers for Disease Control and Prevention (CDC), about 16 percent of people between the ages of 14 and 49 have this STI.
-(CDC)
+It causes herpetic sores, which are painful blisters (fluid-filled bumps) that can break open and ooze fluid.

-Two types of viruses cause genital herpes: the herpes simplex virus (HSV-1) and herpes simplex virus (HSV-2).
+Two types of the herpes simplex virus (HSV) cause genital herpes:

-The viruses enter your skin or mucous membranes (the thin layers of tissue lining openings in your body) and incorporate themselves into your cells.
+Once the viruses are inside the body, they incorporate themselves into the cells.
 Viruses tend to multiply or adapt to their environments very easily, which makes treating them difficult.

-General symptoms for females include blisters around or near the vagina, anus, and buttocks
+General symptoms for those with a vagina include blisters around or near the:

-- Blisters may appear in your mouth and on your lips, face, and anywhere else that came into contact with the infected areas.
+- Blisters may appear in the mouth and on the lips, face, and anywhere else that came into contact with areas of infection.